github-technology-partners/ghes-storage-partners/README.md

+![GitHub-Mark-Light-120px-plus](https://user-images.githubusercontent.com/3369400/139447912-e0f43f33-6d9f-45f8-be46-2df5bbc91289.png#gh-dark-mode-only)![GitHub-Mark-120px-plus](https://user-images.githubusercontent.com/3369400/139448065-39a229ba-4b06-434b-bc67-616e2ed80c8f.png#gh-light-mode-only)

 # GHES Storage Partners
 ### Partners listed below self-validated their storage product(s) with GHES Actions & Packages using their storage product's S3-compatible interface and a GitHub-provided test suite for each GHES version tested.
-![GitHub-Mark-Light-120px-plus](https://user-images.githubusercontent.com/3369400/139447912-e0f43f33-6d9f-45f8-be46-2df5bbc91289.png#gh-dark-mode-only)![GitHub-Mark-120px-plus](https://user-images.githubusercontent.com/3369400/139448065-39a229ba-4b06-434b-bc67-616e2ed80c8f.png#gh-light-mode-only)

-> NOTE: GHES Storage Partners conduct all tests and self-report the data in this repository.
-GitHub does not independently verify the data, but expects that partners provide it in good faith.
-GitHub makes no express or implied representations, guarantees or warranties concerning GHES Storage Partners or their storage product(s).
-The data is provided as-is.

 #### For each GHES version listed, the self-validation of the partner product should show exactly one of: { PASS, FAIL, UNTESTED }